 The general practitioner can confirm the diagnosis of diabetes fairly quickly by taking a drop of blood from the finger.
 With the aid of a blood glucose meter, the doctor determines the level of blood sugar.
 When there is doubt, the blood is tested in a laboratory.

 People can do a lot themselves in the treatment of diabetes.
-If one learns to control and regulate the blood sugar, the symptoms subside.
+If a patient learns to control and regulate blood sugar, the symptoms subside.
 Regular contact with the practitioner can help.
 In the treatment of type 2 diabetes, weight reduction is a major focus.
 Whoever loses weight, might not need to use drugs anymore.

 For now, diabetes can only be treated and not be cured.
-Diabetes can lead to all kinds of complications, for example problems with the feet, decreased kidney function, damaged nerves, eye problems and increased susceptibility to infection.
-In addition, a person with diabetes can get a hypoglycemia (hypo) or hyperglycemia (hyper).
+Diabetes can lead to all kinds of complications, for example feet problems, decreased kidney function, damaged nerves, eye problems and increased susceptibility to infection.
+In addition, a person with diabetes can get hypoglycemia (hypo) or hyperglycemia (hyper).
 A hypo is a sharp drop in blood sugar and a hyper is just a surge.
 It’s important that the environment of the patient is aware of this and can recognize the symptoms.
 When a hyper lasts very long, or when a hypo is severe, it may lead to coma.

 In a large number of cases, type 2 diabetes can be prevented or postponed by living a healthy life:

 - Ensure sufficient exercise.

 - Make wise choices with food and alcohol.
 Take care of the amount of carbohydrate in the diet.

 - Try to keep blood glucose stable.

 - Check your feet daily (possibly with a mirror or assistance).

 - Make sure to get the necessary checks in time.